ImMALWARE/zapret-magisk/README_EN.md

 ### Files
 The list of blocked site domains is located in `/data/adb/zapret/autohosts.txt`.
 Add a domain there in case the site you need does not work.

+You can add blocked IP-addresses and CIDR to `/opt/zapret/ipset.txt`

 If an unblocked site stops opening, add its domain to `/data/adb/zapret/ignore.txt`.

 The config (strategy) is located in `/data/adb/zapret/config.txt`.